mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 For a more detailed guide on training a model, check the 'Train a ResNet classifier' tutorial.

-Adding the ketos Neural Netwrok interface to your own architectures.
+Adding the ketos Neural Network interface to your own architectures.
 --------------------------------------------------------------------

 Advanced users who are able to implement their own neural network architectures might want to wrap them with the ketos interface.
-This will allow to their architectures to use the same functionalities available to the architectures implemented in Ketos (e.g.: saving/loading models,  saving/loading recipes, using the batch generators, etc).
+This will allow their architectures to use the same functionalities available to the architectures implemented in Ketos (e.g.: saving/loading models,  saving/loading recipes, using the batch generators, etc).

 These functionalities are implemented by the NNInterface class (found in :class:`NNInterface <ketos.neural_networks.dev_utils.nn_interface.NNInterface>` ).